Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Target Audience

-The target audience for this project can be divided into two groups.
+I have separated the user base into two groups, Donors and Campaigners.

 ### Donor's